anuszka/anuszka.github.io/index.md

 ## Programming

 Currently working on software development for automated detection of bacteria in microscopic images using the machine learning and image analysis libraries.
+Includes non-standard methods of Point Spread Function deconvolution from the microscopic image.

 Previously, programming projects for numerical modeling of stochastic systems in biophysics and biochemistry: Gene expression, cancer growth.